 Nonetheless, this argument that we should shrug our shoulders at mass data collection because we have “nothing to hide” isn’t casting our gaze into the future very well.
-It’s also squarely positioning ourselves as “subject” — as the lab rats at the mercy of scrutiny by the government and corporations alike.
+It’s also squarely positioning ourselves as “subjects” — as the lab rats at the mercy of scrutiny by the government and corporations alike.

-Here are a number of reasons why you should want to own your own information.
+Ultimately, you should want to own your own information.
 Here’s a number of reasons why you might want to take a hard stance against your digital identity being culled and cached in servers for all eternity.